p10rahulm/your-static-website/README.md

 # and   https://gohugo.io/content-management/image-processing/
 resampleFilter = "box"

-# Defatult JPEG quality setting.
+# Default JPEG quality setting.
 Default is 75.
 quality = 75

 # Anchor used when cropping pictures.